-Seva's American Indian Sight Initiative focuses on the most common and treatable eye health issues found in American Indian communities.
+Seva's Native American Vision focuses on the most common and treatable eye health issues found in American Indian communities.
 We work with our partners to increase access to eye screenings, eyeglasses, and eye care.

 JoVonna Rosetta grew up on the Santo Domingo Pueblo near Santa Fe, New Mexico.
 After losing her glasses halfway through high school, she was unable to cover the cost of a new pair.
 Without glasses, JoVonna's grades suffered.
 "I was sitting in the front row and still couldn't see the board," she laughs, recalling her teacher's solution to sit next to a classmate who takes good notes.

-Santa Fe Public Radio recently interviewed Seva's Executive Director, Jack Blanks, about the launch of our new American Indian Sight Initiative.
+Santa Fe Public Radio recently interviewed Seva's Executive Director, Jack Blanks, about the launch of our new Native American Vision.
 The podcast of this interview is available online and we invite you to learn more about this exciting new initiative serving Native American communities throughout New Mexico.

 For over 30 years, Seva and our donors have been committed to improving the health and wellbeing of American Indian communities throughout the United States.

 For over 30 years, Seva Foundation's Native American program has been providing support to Native American communities.
-This year, we are proud to announce the launch of a new focus, the American Indian Sight Initiative, a U.S. based program focused on addressing vision needs among Native Americans.
+This year, we are proud to announce the launch of a new focus, the Native American Vision, a U.S. based program focused on addressing vision needs among Native Americans.